-To update library firmware with the RMI, click Browse and select the firmware file (.fbi) from the local computer.
-Click Start Upgrade.
+To update library firmware with the RMI:

-NOTE: When you update the library firmware, the library also updates the firmware of the expansion modules to a compatible version.
+- 1. Click Choose File and select the firmware file (.FBI) from the local computer. - 2.
+Click Start Upgrade that appears. - NOTE: When you update the library firmware, the library also updates the firmware of any expansion modules to a compatible version.